Sunshine Canada

 Sunshine Canada is a Canadian short film television series which aired on CBC Television in 1967.

 Premise

 This series of National Film Board of Canada films was presented for children in association with the Canadian Centennial.
-Topics included Banting and Best's discovery of insulin, the establishment of Montreal, the RCMP Musical Ride and the Saint Lawrence Seaway.
+Topics included Frederick Banting and Charles Best's discovery of insulin, the establishment of Montreal, the RCMP Musical Ride and the Saint Lawrence Seaway.

 Scheduling

 This half-hour series was broadcast on Tuesdays and Thursdays at 5:00 p.m.
 (Eastern time) from 4 July to 5 September 1967.